-Relations between the electoral and non-electoral wings of the sangh parivar are often strained, as electoral strategies frequently require reaching a wider audience than the RSS or VHP can appeal to.
+Relations between the electoral and non-electoral wings of the Sangh Parivar are often strained as electoral strategies often require reaching a wider audience than the RSS or VHP can appeal to.
 The Jan Sangh's founder, S.P.
-Mookherjee, who had never belonged to the RSS, as well as many of the party's early leaders, had no such affiliation.
+Mookherjee, who had never belonged to the RSS, and many of the party's early leaders likewise had no such affiliation.
 However in 1953, Mookherjee died in police custody in the state of Jammu and Kashmir, where he had gone to champion the cause of Hindu minorities who sought to eliminate Kashmir's autonomous status.
 The Kashmir issue has remained of vital concern for Hindu Nationalists to this day, and the BJP continues to call for the elimination of all special rights enjoyed by the state.
 Within the Jan Sangh, the consequences of Mookherjee's death were to allow the RSS to exert much stronger control over the party.
 Although the Jan Sangh continued to have presidents who were not RSS members, the real power in the party soon rested with its general secretary, Deen Dayal Upadhyay.
-With Upadhyay's murder in the late 1960s, the leadership of the party eventually passed to the two men who continue to lead the BJP today: Atal Behari Vajpayee and Lal Krishna Advani, both RSS members.40
+With Upadhyay's murder in the late 1960s, the leadership of the party eventually passed to the two men who continue to lead the BJP today, Atal Behari Vajpayee and Lal Krishna Advani, both RSS members.

 The 1960s saw the emergence of another Hindu Nationalist party, the Shiv Sena.
-The Shiv Sena was not associated with the RSS, although it emerged in the same region that had produced the RSS, the state of Maharashtra.
-Unlike the sangh parivar, the Shiv Sena was centered around a single leader, Bal Thackeray, a political cartoonist-turned-demagogue who was initially concerned with castigating not Muslims but South Indian migrants to the city of Bombay, Maharashtra's capital.41 The Shiv Sena turned to a militantly anti-
+The Shiv Sena was not associated with the RSS although it emerged in the same region that had produced the RSS, the state of Maharashtra.
+Unlike the Sangh Parivar, the Shiv Sena was centered around a single leader, Bal Thackeray, a political cartoonist-turned-polemicist who was initially concerned with castigating not Muslims but South Indian migrants to the city of Bombay, Maharashtra's capital.
+The Shiv Sena turned to a militantly anti-Muslim position in the late 1980s and has been allied with the BJP since.
+The Shiv Sena has been much more openly and virulently anti-Muslim than the BJP.
+In 1993 the party was blamed for carrying out riots against Muslims in Bombay and its leader, Thackeray, has frequently threatened to disrupt cricket matches between India and Pakistan, even when this would embarrass the BJP government, of which his party is a member.